Registration number 263

 History

 Built in 1913 by Salter Bros, Oxford, ROYALTY is a passenger vessel with a capacity for 200 passengers.
 She is built of steel and aluminium.
 Originally a steam vessel, she is now powered by an 8 cylinder Gardner engine.
 She was a hospital ship in World War II, having been commissioned by the Navy to tend sick and injured soldiers.
-She now operates a service from Westminster to Greenwich and also runs charter trips.
+Until recently (2025) she operated a service from Westminster to Greenwich and also ran charter trips.

 Key dates